Predicting the Mpemba Effect Using Machine Learning: Machine Learning Methods

 The fit parameters are $c_{j}$.

 The MSLE is chosen as the loss function rather than the sum of least squares because it more accurately captures the behavior of data with very different orders of magnitude.

-Linear regression cannot be used to determine the Mpemba Effect because, for the effect to occur, $|a_2|$ must increase as $T$ increases.
-If $|a_2|$ is given by a decreasing linear function of $T$, the $T$ that is farther from equilibrium will always correspond to a larger value of $|a_2|$.
-This can be seen in the linear fit in Fig.~\ref{fig:exampleMpemba}.
+Linear regression cannot be used to determine whether the Mpemba Effect occurs because, for the effect to occur, $|a_2|$ must increase as $T$ increases.
+If $|a_2|$ is given by a monotonically decreasing linear function of $T$, the $T$ that is farther from equilibrium will always correspond to a larger value of $|a_2|$.

 Nevertheless, linear regression is useful for two reasons.
 Firstly, the MSLE can be compared to other methods, giving information about their accuracy.
 Secondly, the values of the fit parameters $c_{j}$ can be used as a crude approximation of the importance of each category of data for predicting $|a_2|$.